ShimilSBabu/Mask-Checker/README.md

 # Mask-Checker
-Checks for the presence of mask and finds whether it is put on correctly or not.
+CNN model which checks for the presence of mask and finds whether it is put on correctly or not.